Overview of Node Configuration Files#

 The useLastEpochs

-parameter stores the number of most recent epochs that will be used for difficulty recalculation.
+parameter specifies the number of most recent epochs used for difficulty recalculation.

-You can modify the PoW algorithm or related parameters using the powScheme
+You can modify the Proof-of-Work algorithm or related parameters using the powScheme

 section.